uwsbel/LateralRollStabilityMPC/README.md

 git clone https://github.com/uwsbel/LateralRollStabilityMPC.git
 ```
 2. Open MATLAB and navigate to the repository to run files
-- Note that you may have to set your MATLAB working directory to the parent folder of a file you wish to run.
+- Note that you may have to set your MATLAB working directory to the parent directory of a file you wish to run.

 ## Quick Start
 Use the following steps to reproduce the plots generated in the paper.
-1.
+#### Model Verification
+1. In MATLAB, navigate to the `plots_5.1_verification` directory.
+2. Run `plot_veh_verification.m`.
+The file will automatically load required data and produce the verification plots (Figure 6).

+#### Controller Tracking Performance
+1. In MATLAB, navigate to the `plots_5.2~5.4.1_tracking` directory.
+2. Run `plot_path_tracking.m`.
+The file will automatically load required data and produce the reference trajectory and curvature (Figure 7), minimum-time speed profile (Figure 8), trajectory tracking results (Figure 10), and control inputs for steering and driving torque (Figure 11).

+#### Stability and Output Results
+1. In MATLAB, navigate to the `plots_5.4.2_stability` directory.
+2. Run `plot_stability.m`.
+The file will automatically load required data and produce the plots demonstrating stability and bounded output (Figure 12).